Funding for community-based projects

-The Fund aims to encourage and support community-based projects that look to provide a clear benefit to the Cotswolds AONB, with particular focus on the environment, community and/or local economy.
 Applicants are not required to be based in the AONB, however, all projects must be able to demonstrate the positive impacts on the Cotswolds.

 The Cotswolds AONB Sustainable Development Fund is coordinated and managed by the Cotswolds Conservation Board with resources provided by Defra.

 The Cotswolds AONB Sustainable Development Fund for 2018/19 is now open.

 Depending on the applications received, a meeting of the relevant working group will be convened in June / July 2018 to consider all applications submitted in the first round of applications (April – June / July 2018).

 What is Sustainable Development?